mealaud/mealaud.github.io/content/about-me/_index.md

 * [Logan Hyslop](https://loganhyslop.github.io/) - Logan is mega cool and mega cracked.
 We met his freshman year (my sorta junior year).
 He actually does math (good stuff at that).
 B)

 * [Andrea Bourque](https://www.math.lsu.edu/~abour99/) - Andrea is a big ol' math nerd and is very cool, but never talk to them after they've had mac'n'cheese. _shudders_
+* [Liz](https://linkyxstart.blogspot.com) - I met Liz first as Hunter's girlfriend, but Liz eventually became a part of my world too.
+She is wonderful, kind, and a former [League of Legends addict...](https://linkyxstart.blogspot.com/2024/04/sobriety-from-league-of-legends.html)